Future Foods for Space

 Overview

-The TRISH SHIP Future Foods for Space (FFS) project was awarded in May 2024 and will support the development of a research ecosystem focused on the use of alternative proteins and cultivated meat to optimize nutrition and space health in low earth orbit and other resource-constrained environments.
-The collaborative project is jointly administered by the UC Davis Biotechnology Program and the Tufts University Center for Cellular Agriculture (TUCCA)
+The TRISH SHIP Future Foods for Space (FFS) project was awarded in May 2024 and supported the development of a research ecosystem focused on the use of alternative proteins and cultivated meat to optimize nutrition and space health in low earth orbit and other resource-constrained environments.
+The collaborative project was jointly administered by the UC Davis Biotechnology Program and the Tufts University Center for Cellular Agriculture (TUCCA).

 Resources